Phillip-D-Shields/web701-repo/project/ms3/ms3.md

 > introduction

 For this project I have chosen to use [Vue.js](https://v3.vuejs.org/guide/introduction.html) as the UI framework for my Open Source Kitchen website.
 There are a number of reasons why this framework was chosen, but the main one is that it is a community driven open-source project created and developed by a large developer community.
 It is considered a progressive framework that is easily adopted incrementally.
 Vue is great for powering Single-Page Applications, smaller projects, or integrating into other projects with minimal configuration.
-Many developers prefer Vue for its core system that declaritively renders data to the DOM with a simple and easy to understand template syntax.
+Many developers prefer Vue for its core system that declaratively renders data to the DOM with a simple and easy to understand template syntax.

 >  implementation